Publicans

 not create a new tenancy or renew an existing one that forces you to buy or rent gaming equipment.

-The Pubs Code also gives you the right, in certain circumstances, to ask for a free from tie tenancy.
+In certain circumstances, The Pubs Code also gives you the right to ask for a free from tie tenancy.
 This would allow you to choose where to buy your beer and supplies from.
 This is called a 'market rent option' and will usually increase your rent.
 This is a complex area and you may need legal advice.
-Contact us for advice.

 The Pubs Code also created a Pubs Code Adjudicator who can look at whether The Pubs Code has been applied properly.
-If you are unhappy with how your landlord has dealt with you, then you will usually need to try and resolve the matter with them first.
-If you are still unhappy with the outcome you may be able to refer a complaint to the Adjudicator.
+If you are unhappy with how your landlord has dealt with you, then you will usually need to try to resolve the matter with them first.
+If you are still unhappy with the outcome, you may be able to refer a complaint to the Adjudicator.
 There is a fee for this.
-See the Adjudicator's leaflet Pubs Code: disputes for more information.
+For more information, see the Adjudicator's fact sheet What Tied Pub Tenants Need to Know about Pubs Code Arbitration Disputes.
 You can also call or email the Adjudicator’s office to discuss the matter.
 See Useful contacts.
 You can also contact us for advice.

 Debts to HM Revenue & Customs